-Gas is a variable fee, paid in ETH, for computational power on Ethereum.
-Every transaction that happens on Ethereum requires gas.
-This includes investing in, and withdrawing from, the Dapps Argent has integrated.
-The gas is paid to 'miners' who help to process and secure what happens on Ethereum.
+The Ethereum network fee is a variable fee, paid in ETH, for computational power on Ethereum.
+Every transaction that happens on Ethereum requires network fees.
+The network fee is paid to 'miners' who help to process and secure what happens on Ethereum.
 You can read a fuller explanation here.

-- Security, such as adding a Guardian or changing your daily limit (these are all on-chain transactions that require gas, as our security model is blockchain-based)
+- Changing your daily limit (on-chain security transactions such as this usually require network fees, as our security model is blockchain-based)

 - Transfers of ETH, ERC20 tokens and collectibles

-What tokens can I pay the gas in?
+What tokens can I pay the network fees in?

-Some features require only ETH for gas; for others you can pay the gas in a range of ERC20 tokens, which we then exchange for ETH under the hood.
-These ERC20 tokens include: ETH, ZRX, BAT, REP, DAI, USDC, USDT or WBTC).
+You can pay in a range of ERC20 tokens, which we then exchange for ETH under the hood.
+These ERC20 tokens include: ETH, DAI, USDC, or USDT.

 Yes, unfortunately this is the case for every Ethereum project.
-To minimise the risk of failed transactions we automatically pick the gas price required based on current network conditions, as mentioned earlier.
+To minimize the risk of failed transactions we automatically pick the gas price required based on current network conditions, as mentioned earlier.

 Abuses of the policy

-Argent reserves the right to stop subsiding gas for users who abuse our relayer service, for example by using free transactions through Argent to mint gas tokens.
+Argent reserves the right to stop subsiding network fees for users who abuse our relayer service, for example by using free transactions through Argent to mint gas tokens.